Journal

 Nobody's a gamer – Everybody's a gamer

-Yet, mobile gaming isn’t just thriving – it’s exploding.
-Closing in on $100 billion a year, it now makes up half of the entire gaming market.
+Mobile gaming isn’t just thriving.
+It’s exploding.
+Hitting $100 billion a year (Norton Rose Fulbright 2023), it’s now half of the entire gaming market.
 Mobile is officially the mainstream of gaming.
 So what’s up?

 Simply put, because of its own outstanding success, the market is no longer the same market.
-With 2 million games in the App Store and thousands joining weekly, it’s safe to say it’s become a little crowded.
+With 2 million games in the Appstore and thousands more joining monthly, it’s safe to say that it has become a little crowded.
 New incoming gamers no longer offset this extreme market saturation.
-In practical terms, that means user attention is incredibly fragmented and much, much harder to capture.
+In practical terms it means user attention is incredibly fragmented and much, much harder to capture.

-On top of this, the casual mobile game audience, one of the largest entertainment audiences there is, doesn’t even see themselves as gamers in the first place, and will readily swap their playtime for some streaming or social doom-scrolling.
+On top of this, the casual mobile game audience, one of the largest entertainment audiences there is, don’t even see themselves as gamers in the first place, and will readily swap their playtime with some streaming or social doom-scrolling.
 If you didn’t know it, the mobile game industry is now part of the global attention economy.

 The fast-follow trap